clhenrick/color-legend-element/docs-src/index.md

 ## <a class="anchor" id="bugs-suggestions" href="#bugs-suggestions" aria-hidden>#</a> Bugs / Suggestions

-To report a bug or make a suggestion, please open an issue in the [Github repository](https://github.com/clhenrick/color-legend-element) or send me a [Tweet](#).
-And please let me know if it's helped you in a project 🙂 Thanks!
+To report a bug or make a suggestion, please open an issue in the [Github repository](https://github.com/clhenrick/color-legend-element) or send me a [Tweet](https://twitter.com/chrislhenrick).
+And feel free to let me know if it's helped you in a project 🙂 Thanks!

 <div style="margin-bottom: 3rem"></div>